gabrieldim/Assembly-MIPS-Instruction-Set/README.md

-# Writing assembly programs with the MIPS instruction set
+# Writing assembly program with the MIPS instruction set

 Write an assembly program in MIPS that for a given two vectors, as arrays of integers, will calculate their sum and their scalar product.